joypixels/emoji-toolkit/lib/php/README.md

 `composer install`

-Then run the generator script.
+Then run the Client.php update script.

-`composer generate-regex`
+`composer update-client`

 **Note:** The script will modify and overwrite the current file.